Associate Curator (Research Coordinator)

-My doctoral thesis was entitled Imperial Avatars: Art, India and the Prince of Wales 1875-6.
-It explored the artists and photographers who accompanied the Prince of Wales (later Edward VII) on his royal tour of India in the late nineteenth-century.
+My doctoral thesis is entitled Imperial Avatars: Art, India and the Prince of Wales 1875-6.
+It explores the work of the artists and photographers who accompanied the Prince of Wales (later Edward VII) on his royal tour of India in the late nineteenth-century.
 My research interests continue to focus on the art and visual culture associated with the British Empire in the nineteenth century (particularly in Australia, India and Canada); royal portraiture; artist-reporters working for the illustrated press; the relationship between mass media and portraiture, and the transnational exchange of the British portrait.

-'One Common Hero: Gordon of Khartoum – the imperial icon in a colonial context' to be published along with other conference papers from the British Empire and Visual Culture Symposium by the University of Melbourne Custom Book Centre on-line (Forthcoming 2012).
+'One Common Hero: Gordon of Khartoum – the imperial icon in a colonial context' to be published online along with other conference papers from the British Empire and Visual Culture Symposium on the Australian Centre, University of Melbourne website (Forthcoming 2014).